Powerball results: Winning numbers drawing yields 1 winner for $768.4M jackpot in Wisconsin

 The winning ticket matched all six numbers, making it the third largest jackpot in U.S. lottery history.
-The ticket was sold in New Berlin, a suburb of Milwaukee.
+The ticket was sold at a Speedway on Beloit Road in New Berlin, a suburb of Milwaukee.

-We'll be learning more about the winner soon, as Wisconsin is not one of the states where jackpot winnings can be claimed anonymously.
+The winner has yet to come forward publicly, but Wisconsin is not one of the states where jackpot winnings can be claimed anonymously.

 Seven tickets won $1 million by matching all five white balls but not the red Powerball.
 Two of those tickets were sold in California and one each were sold in Arizona, Indiana, Missouri, New Jersey and New York.